agusalex/modemReboot/README.md

 [dockerhub-link]: https://hub.docker.com/repository/docker/agusalex/modem_reboot "Docker Hub Image"

 Puppeteer container for rebooting Modems
+ - Reboot your modem on a schedule using Cron.
  - The specific navigation for your modem will vary,
  - This is more of an example and isn't guaranteed to work for your particular modem.
  - Many thanks to https://github.com/mbierman 's [post](https://gist.github.com/mbierman/5b3e671fa4e848eec899ff486d0cdc26)
   and https://stackoverflow.com/users/6870228/keith
  - Feel free to make a PR to add your own modem's script
+ - If no CRON Env var is passed it will reboot upon first run and then quit

 # Modem List:
 Set this as your SCRIPT Env var